 These are the underdogs that can cause an upset in the World Cup.
 These are teams that will most likely upset the big teams; going by squad quality, they don’t stand a chance with the World Cup favorites.

 The Croatian team was the runner-up in the 2018 World Cup.
 They will enter the competition with the momentum of the previous edition.
 Moreover, they have an ageing squad and will hope to get the highest honour in international football.

 Uruguay was the World Cup titleholder in 1930 and 1950, but they have not been so lucky recently.
 However, we believe that the attacking force they field will be enough to cause problems for opposition teams.

 The Ghanaian team is one of the most successful African nations at the World Cup.
 In fact, they defeated the Nigerian team, with players such as Kelechi Iheanacho, to qualify for the World Cup.

 They came close to advancing to the semi-finals in 2010 but lost to Uruguay 4-2 on penalties.

 This team finished 4th place in the 2002 World Cup in which they were co-hosts.
 South Korea got a history of causing upsets for the bigger team, especially in the group stages.

 World Cup Favorites FAQ

-Yes, five African teams qualified for the 2022 World Cup in Qatar: Ghana, Tunisia, Morocco, Senegal, and Cameroon have qualified.
+Yes, five African teams qualified for the 2022 World Cup: Ghana, Tunisia, Morocco, Senegal, and Cameroon have qualified.